-Turning tax dollars into AFS support.
+Turning tax dollars into scholarships for AFS students.

-Pennsylvania Educational Improvement Tax Credit Program (EITC)
+Educational Improvement Tax Credit Program (EITC)

 The Commonwealth of Pennsylvania offers a unique opportunity for businesses in the state to reduce tax liability by contributing to registered scholarship organizations.
 As with the Friends Collaborative, through the EITC Program, businesses support scholarships at Abington Friends School and then receive a tax credit equal to 90% of the contribution for a two-year commitment, or 75% of the contribution for a one-year commitment.
 Learn more about the EITC program.

-Pennsylvania Opportunity Scholarship Tax Credit Program (OSTC)
+Opportunity Scholarship Tax Credit Program (OSTC)

 Similar to EITC, the OSTC program provides tax credits to eligible businesses contributing to an Opportunity Scholarship Organization.
 OSTC contributions are used to provide tuition assistance to eligible AFS students residing within the boundaries of a low-achieving school.
 Learn more about the OSTC program.